zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 Note:
 in the DurableFunctionHubHistory table

+That history is replayed to rebuild the state of orchestrator function.

+This is one of the key attributes of Durable Functions - reliable execution.
+Orchestrator and Activities may be run on different VMs in some environment that is not 100% reliable.

-Repay process leads to an interesting execution behaviour.
-Let me explain it(next excample)
+This repay process leads to an interesting execution behaviour.
+Let me show it on an example(next excample)

 ---
 <!-- .slide: data-transition="none" -->